Motivic multiplicativity of complete intersections: Complete intersections

 \end{proof}

-Now we can state the third main result of this section. \begin{theorem} Let $Y:=\mathbb{P}_w^{N}$ be any smooth weighted projective space of dimension $N=n+e$ with $e\geq 1$ and $X\subseteq Y$ be a smooth Fano or Calabi-Yau complete intersection of dimension $n$.
+We can now state the third main result of this section. \begin{theorem} Let $Y=\mathbb{P}_w^{N}$ be a smooth weighted projective space of dimension $N=n+e$, where $e\geq 1$, and let $X\subseteq Y$ be a smooth Fano or Calabi--Yau complete intersection of dimension $n$. \begin{enumerate} \item[(i)] There is an equality of cycle classes: